ColourboxDevelopment/ColourboxDevelopment.github.io/authentication.md

 To make calls to the API, you need a token.
 This token authorizes all of your API calls.

-If you don't have an API key or an API secret, please see "Getting Started"[should this be a link?] before proceeding.
+If you don't have an API key or an API secret, please see ["Getting Started"](/index.md) before proceeding.

 ## Getting an API token